fathima-irfana-np/fathima-irfana-np/README.md

 - 👋 Hi, I’m @fathima-irfana-np
 - 👀 I’m interested in programming ...
 - 🌱 I’m currently learning ...
-- 📫 How to reach me ...
+- 📫 How to reach me with irfuninu@gmail.com
+-

 <!---
 fathima-irfana-np/fathima-irfana-np is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.